metabolismregulation/metabolismregulation.github.io/reactome-recon-proteins.md

 ---
 layout: default
 title: Reactome-Recon List 1
-permalink: /standalone-proteins/
+permalink: /reactome-recon-proteins/
 ---

 # Reactome-Recon List 1

-This table contains proteins from the Human Metabolic Reconstruction Recon2 that match those in Reactome pathways and participate in signalling processes, the cases when a protein connected to a process via production or consumption arcs
+This table contains proteins from the Human Metabolic Reconstruction Recon2 that match those in Reactome pathways and participate in signalling processes, the cases when a protein connected to a process via production or consumption arcs.

 <br />